MLB Trade Rumors: Yankees Move Landing A Closer Up Their Priority List

 — MLB Trade Deadline (@MLBDeadlineNews) July 22, 2018

 The final option is to make no trade at all.
-Chapman could have had just one bad outing, as discussed on Inquisitr.
+Chapman could have had just one bad outing, as discussed on the Inquisitr.
 Aside from Britton, who may be untouchable for the Yankees, no one else on the market looks like a fit aside from Soria who may be too pricey.
 In addition to that, David Robertson is on the Yankees roster already, and he is a tested closer.
 From 2014-2016 he saved 110 games for the Yankees.
 He was the de facto successor to Mariano Rivera.
 He’s 7-3 with a pair of saves, an ERA of 3.05 and a WHIP of.095 according to Baseball Reference.
 The answer to their potential needs could be in the clubhouse already.